Nothing Lost in Translation

 Zimetbaum fast-tracked her appointment and contacted Hieu Tieu, NP, Clinical Cardiology and Electrophysiology, when he saw that the Moi's primary language was Vietnamese.

-"I still haven't found a good Vietnamese translation for ‘cardiology nurse practitioner’,” said Tieu, who’s been with the division for more than three years.
+"I still haven't found a good Vietnamese translation for 'cardiology nurse practitioner,'" said Tieu, who has been with the division for more than three years.
 She explains her role, but sometimes it's not necessary.
-"When a Vietnamese patient sees someone who looks like them and who speaks their language, it establishes a baseline of trust.”
+"When a Vietnamese patient sees someone who looks like them and who speaks their language, it establishes a baseline of trust."

 Tieu met with Luong and her husband the next day in the electrophysiology clinic.
 She explained to them in their native language what was involved in getting a pacemaker.
 During the conversation, Luong shared that she had been experiencing symptoms for about six months, which was very concerning.
 "Luong's heart was unable to produce a fast enough heart rate for her body," says cardiologist Jonathan Waks, MD.
 "To treat this condition, we surgically implanted a pacemaker, a small electronic device which helps regulate the heartbeat, the day after we saw her in clinic."

 "Everyone we encountered was terrific," said Luong.
 "I'm grateful that the staff at BIDMC was able to figure out what was wrong and fix it so quickly.
 Meeting Hieu enhanced the experience," she added.

 Today, Luong feels better and can finally sleep.
 Even though there could be additional challenges in the year ahead, she now feels strong and has the energy to meet them.

 BIDMC is open and here for you.
 We are carefully evaluating each patient's needs and safely performing procedures for cases that cannot be delayed during the COVID-19 pandemic.